PHPerKael/wan2_lora_trainer/README.md

-Tested environment (This is made for ComfyUI windows portable, not tested in other envirionments, you are free to fork the project to make it compatible in different instalations) :
+**Tested environment** (This is made for ComfyUI windows portable, not tested in other envirionments, you are free to fork the project to make it compatible in different instalations) :
-* ComfyUI Portable 3.3.4. (last versions)
+* ComfyUI Portable 0.3.44 (last versions)
 * Python 3.12

 **2025: June 25**